 Premises Park, an indoor facility that has become the heart of Tucson’s BMX scene and a haven for skateboarders, BMX riders and scooter enthusiasts of all ages, hosted the Tucson leg of the series.

-“We’ve been here for 10 years, but in total, it’s been 16 years now,” owner Abbott said.
 “We offer people of all ages the opportunity to ride scooters, bikes, skateboards, and even roller skates.
-We also offer skateboarding and scooter lessons.”
+We also offer skateboarding and scooter lessons,” owner Abbott said of the 16-year-old business.

 Abbott and the park are essential to the sport and the Tucson community, Carlson said.